brajbhushan123/simple-java-maven-app/README.md

 tutorial in the [Jenkins User Documentation](https://jenkins.io/doc/).

-The repository contains a simple Java application which outputs the string "Hello world!" and is accompanied by a couple of unit tests to check that the main application works as expected.
+The repository contains a simple Java application which outputs the string "Hello world!!!!
+My Name is Braj Bhushan Kumar" and is accompanied by a couple of unit tests to check that the main application works as expected.
 The results of these tests are saved to a JUnit XML report.

 The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Pipeline) you'll be creating yourself during the tutorial and the `scripts` subdirectory contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.

-testing
-braj testing 123 123 123
-sending to master